 About the Course

-- An understanding and cutting-edge knowledge of the basic principles of environmental and human health toxicology
+- Understand the basic principles of environmental and human health toxicology

-- A strong comprehension of the processes used to interpret toxicological data for humans and organisms in the environment
+- Describe and apply the processes used to interpret toxicological data for humans and organisms in the environment

-- An aptitude for the data requirements, techniques and procedures needed to assess risk in human health and the ecosystem
+- Recognize the data requirements, techniques and procedures needed to assess risk in human health and the ecosystem

 - Mechanisms of Toxic Action